 Here is the same basic photo with two different subjects.

-AE/AF Lock on iphone Camera
+AE/AF Lock on iPhone Camera

-When you touch the area that you want the camera to focus on, a square box appears with a sliding sun beside it.
+When you touch the area you want the camera to focus on, a square box appears with a sliding sun beside it.
 You can slide the sun up or down to adjust the exposure.

 If you only touch the area of focus quickly, the AE/AF is set for the one photo.
 However, when you plan to take several shots, lock the AE/AF by holding your finger there until the lock appears at the top.
-This is my recommended method for most photo’s.
+This is my recommended method for most photos.

-This is particularly important information when taking interior shots.
-If the light is coming into the room through a window, the exposure will be set based on the light in the window automatically.
+This is essential information when taking interior shots.
+If the light is coming into the room through a window, the exposure will automatically be set based on the light in the window.
 This leaves the rest of the room in the dark.
-Therefore, you will want to touch your finger to a dark area, which will set the subject inside the room.
-I rarely adjust the exposure because I use Light Room to edit the photo afterwards.
-If you do increase the exposure, be careful to not over expose the shot.
-Increasing the exposure when you edit the photo is a much safer option.
+Therefore, you will want to touch your finger in a dark area, setting the subject inside the room.

 Here are some un-edited views as examples.